 Pancreatic Enzymes and Cancer

-- For further information about the use of pancreatic enzymes as a cancer treatment, we suggest the comprehensive article "The History of the Enzyme Treatment of Cancer" published in the peer-reviewed journal Alternative Therapies in Health and Medicine.
+- For further information about our use of pancreatic enzymes, we suggest the comprehensive article "The History of the Enzyme Treatment of Cancer" published in the peer-reviewed journal Alternative Therapies in Health and Medicine.

 - For a shorter article with much of the same information, read this article.